DRehan003/1136_Labs/README.md

-C++ labs I have competed wihin my first semester at UTD
+This repository contains weekly labs I completeted in my Programming Fundamentals class using C/C++.